lupyuen/lupyuen.github.io/src/ci4.md

 </span>

-_Phew the Errors and Warnings look so complicated!_
+_Phew the Errors and Warnings are so complicated!_

 Yeah our Build Logs appear in all shapes and sizes.
 We might need to standardise the way we present the logs.